Feel free to come here and have fun. Zoological garden with no entrance fee.

 Address63-10 Oimatsu-cho Nishi-ku, Yokohama-shi

-Business hoursFrom 9:30 am to 4:30 pm (entrance is until 4 pm) Fixed holiday: Every Monday (the next day if it falls on a holiday), December 29 - January 1 ※ It is closed every 5 / October.
+Business hoursFrom 9:30 am to 4:30 pm (entrance is until 4 pm) Fixed holiday: Every Monday (if it falls on a national holiday, next day), December 29 - January 1 ※ It is closed every 5 / October.

 Popular Tourist Attractions in Yokohama and Minato Mirai 21